qorix-group/process_description/process/process_areas/architecture_design/guidance/architecture_process_reqs.rst

    It shall be checked if all mandatory attributes for each architectural element is provided by the user.
 For all elements following attributes shall be mandatory:

    .. needtable:: Overview mandatory requirement attributes
-      :filter: "mandatory" in tags and "attribute" in tags and "architecture_design" in tags and type == "gd_req"
+      :filter: "mandatory" in tags and "attribute" in tags and "architecture_design" in tags and type == "gd_req" and is_external == False
       :style: table
       :columns: title
       :colwidths: 30